-You started your own business, and it was an exciting affair, especially since, nothing could beat the thrill of being your boss.
-You have then set the systems in place, figured out what works and what doesn’t, your business is now bringing in regular returns and people are knocking on your door asking to franchise your business.
+You started your own business, and it was an exciting affair, especially since nothing could beat the thrill of being your boss.
+You have then set the systems in place and figured out what works and what doesn’t.
+Your business is now bringing in regular returns, and people are knocking on your door asking to franchise your business.

-You want to grow your business but are not sure what is the best direction.
+You want to grow your business but are unsure of the best direction.
 There are various ways to go about growing your business.

 - You could raise your funds and open more outlets by yourself

 - You could invite other parties to invest in a more aggressive growth strategy